KnowThePepper

 Cherry peppers look exactly like their name suggests: round, about 1–2 inches in diameter, and bright red at full maturity, though they also appear in green and yellow stages.
 That shape alone sets them apart from the elongated forms you see in sweet Italian frying peppers with their thin-walled versatility.

-At 100–500 SHU, they register on the Scoville heat index well below any jalapeño — closer to a bell pepper with a faint tingle.
+At 100–500 SHU, they register on the Scoville scale reference well below any jalapeño - closer to a bell pepper with a faint tingle.
 The flavor is the real story: thick-walled flesh that's genuinely sweet, slightly fruity, and dense enough to hold up to stuffing, roasting, or brining without falling apart.

-Belonging to Capsicum annuum, the same botanical family that includes bells, jalapeños, and paprika, cherry peppers demonstrate how wide the flavor range of this species actually is.
+Belonging to the Capsicum annuum cultivar family, the same botanical family that includes bells, jalapeños, and paprika, cherry peppers demonstrate how wide the flavor range of this species actually is.
 The thick walls mean they pickle beautifully and retain texture even after extended processing.

 Two main types appear in markets: sweet cherry peppers (essentially zero heat) and hot cherry peppers that push toward the upper 500 SHU boundary.
 Even the 'hot' version would barely register as spicy to anyone accustomed to medium-heat peppers.
 For cooks who want flavor without fire, this pepper delivers consistently.